basic4gl-guy/jump-buggy/Documentation/Racetrack/Racetrack.md

 Split along the Z axis
 ----------------------

 Meshes are warped to fit a curve by transforming their existing vertices.
-It does not split existing polygons or introduce new vertices, so you must provide sufficient vertices to make the result look smooth.
+The process does not split existing polygons or introduce new vertices, so you must provide sufficient vertices to make the result look smooth.

 ![Visual mesh](images/visualmesh.jpg)